andrejlukic/blackjack/README.md

 I was thinking about some simple way to add UI and since I had just recently discovered [SocketIO](https://socket.io/) I wanted to try that.
 The basic architecture is a Python backend exposed with Flask-API with SocketIO support and a simple web page with SocketIO to exchange messages between the client and the server.
 I was very lucky to have found HTML+CSS code for drawing the cards from [Juha Lindtstedt](https://medium.com/@pakastin/javascript-playing-cards-part-2-graphics-cd65d331ad00) for which I am very grateful.

-+ *blackjack.py* - game logic split in the following classes:
++ *game21.py* - game logic split in the following classes:
-  + GameBlackJack
+  + Game21
-  + Player, PlayerBlackJack, PlayerBlackJackHouse
+  + Player, PlayerGame21, PlayerGame21House
   + Decks: stores N decks of cards and shuffling
-  + CardBlackJack
+  + Game21Card
 + *main.py* - logic for playing game via a command line interface
-+ *blackjack_api.py* - logic for playing game via a web interface
++ *game21_api.py* - logic for playing game via a web interface
 + *templates/cards.html* - web game UI using JQuery and SocketIO for communication with the backend.
 The code for the communication is embedded inside HTML and is a total mess (TODO: refactoring)
 + *blackjack/static* - all the static CSS and *js files for displaying the cards + generic bootstrap files

-Unit tests have not been implemented yet and there is no error handling and (almost) zero input validation.
+Only the most important unit tests have been implemented and there is no error handling and (almost) zero input validation.
 Any bad input will break the game.

 #### Web interface